Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 Oat Millet Porridge Recipe (I consume about 1/3 and Don 2/3 of this recipe)

-- 1 cup of rolled oats (or 1/2 cup each rolled oats and Bob's Red Mill High Protein Oats)
+- 1 cup of rolled oats (or 1/2 cup each rolled oats and Bob's Red Mill Protein Oats)

 - 1/2 cup of millet